First impressions matter. In a split second, visitors decide whether to stay, click, and convert—or bounce.

 The design of this homepage is extremely simple, and the CTA can be spotted instantly.

 Here’s something else you should keep in mind.
-Your homepage should have only one CTA.
+Your homepage should have one primary CTA.
 Yes, you’ll have links to other pages on your site.

 But when it comes to getting conversions, the call-to-action button needs to be obvious:

 All of these are great CTAs for a homepage.
-However, these won’t be effective if they’re all used simultaneously.
+However, they won’t be effective if you use them all simultaneously.

-The site visitors won’t know which one to click on, and it will hurt your conversions.
-Focus on the most profitable action.
+Visitors won’t know which one to click, and it will hurt your conversions.
+Focus on the single most profitable action and reinforce it consistently.

 Optimize your website for mobile devices

 It’s awesome that your site works well on a desktop, but that’s not enough if you want the highest conversion rates possible.
-Your homepage needs to be optimized for smartphones and tablets.
+Your homepage needs to be optimized for smartphones and tablets with a mobile-first layout.

 Earlier, we discussed the importance of speed.
-Users will abandon the page if your site takes too long to load.
+Users will abandon the page if your site takes too long to load—especially on mobile data.

 Mobile optimization is important for all websites in every industry.
 However, it’s even more important for ecommerce stores.

-That’s because the majority of online shoppers use their smartphones to shop.
-And you’ll lose them as potential buyers if you keep them waiting.
+That’s because the majority of online shoppers use their smartphones to shop—and you’ll lose them as potential buyers if you keep them waiting.
+Prioritize readable text, large tap targets, sticky CTAs, and minimal pop-ups.

 If you have an ecommerce store that’s not mobile-optimized, you’re missing out on a huge portion of the market.